Uzbekistan

 We will travel slowly by trains and local transport, we will be visiting the old cities and diving into the extremely rich, diverse, mind-blowing history of the heart of the Silk Road.
 We will start and finish the trip in the capital of the country, a cosmopolitan buzzing city that combines its past, culture, and traditions with modern Soviet elements and a contemporary push towards one of today's biggest centers of Central Asia.

-We will explore and spend days in rural areas and villages, trekking through valleys and hills from one village to the next, getting to know the traditions and cultures kept intact by modernity.
+We will explore and spend days in rural areas and villages, trekking through valleys and hills, and getting to know the traditions and cultures kept intact by modernity.
 We will meet, interact, and learn with and from local families and communities.
-We will sleep in their houses, eat each cook with them.
+We will sleep in their houses.
 We will get closer and meet masters of arts almost forgotten in the rest of the world, we will cross deserts and sleep next to 2000-year-old fortresses.

 We will travel and explore in an ethical, responsible way, having as little impact as we can on the environment and local communities.
 We will grab opportunities when they come, change plans when needed, and immerse ourselves as much as we can in one of the most fascinating, intriguing, happy, colorful, diverse, and deeply cultural areas of the world.